psf/requests/README.md

 <h2 align="center">Supported Features & Best–Practices</h2>

-Requests is ready for the demands of building robust and reliable HTTP–speaking applications, on today's web (or your own infrastructure).
+Requests is ready for the demands of building robust and reliable HTTP–speak applications, for the needs of today.

 <pre class="test">
          + International Domains and URLs       + Keep-Alive & Connection Pooling